Linking matters and contracts

 How to link contracts to matters

-To link a contract to a parent matter:
+There are several ways to link a contract to a matter:

-1. Click the + icon at the top of the contract name;
+• Click the + icon at the top of the contract name:

-As you start typing the matter name or ID, the autofill feature will provide suggestions for all matters that match the characters you've entered.
+As you start typing the contract name or ID, the autofill feature will provide suggestions for all contracts that match the characters you've entered.

 Inherited Membership